Enamel paint is oil-based, while latex paint is water-based. So, can you apply enamel over latex paint?

 Latex paint must penetrate the surface to stick, but since it can’t penetrate (soak into) the enamel paint coating, the paint won’t stick.
 Instead, the latex paint will turn tacky or sticky.

-To apply latex over enamel paint, you must remove the glossy finish first, and then apply it.
+To apply latex over enamel paint, remove the glossy topcoat first, and then apply it.
 You can also apply a primer between paints to help with adhesion, but the adhesion won’t be that good.